robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 The list that follows is all of the cars I’ve owned, how much I paid and sold them for, how many miles I put on them, and about how expensive it was to own each one.
 I’ve included insurance costs, city/highway MPG, and the cost of oil changes and registration so that you can see how affordable each was to own.

 My first 3 cars I owned in high school, so my parents helped me out by paying for gas, insurance, and registration.
 Most of my cars have been RWD sports cars that were manual, but a few SUVs and other vehicles too.
 I've had great experiences with the American and Japanese cars I've owned, an OK experience with the Italian Fiat, and terrible experiences with both Germans, so I'll likely never buy another German car.

+Then I went through a phase of 3 red manual Japanese convertibles.

 ----
 ### 1. 1993 Ford Mustang LX